-- a) The team Captain will be solely responsible for the safety of his team and any missing or injured workers he may find.
-He is responsible for actions taken between communication points. - b) The Captain will communicate with the Coordinator at every available opportunity when important and relevant information has to be relayed. - c) The Captain or one of the team members shall make a map of conditions existing in the mine.
+- a) The team Captain will be solely responsible for the safety of the team and any missing or injured workers the team may find.
+They are responsible for actions taken between communication points. - b) The Captain will communicate with the Coordinator at every available opportunity when important and relevant information has to be relayed. - c) The Captain or one of the team members shall make a map of conditions existing in the mine.
 This map will be given to the Judges as soon as the Captain has been debriefed by the Coordinator.
 The Judges will examine the Captain and Coordinator's maps and deductions made for inaccuracies.
 The use of legends for marking mine maps is permitted provided that a key legend is submitted.